 Subsets of IMDb data are available for access to customers for personal and non-commercial use.
 Each dataset is contained in a gzipped, tab-separated-values (TSV) formatted file.
 Label data like primary title, tconst, and others are nicely supplied here.
 Direct download and local queries are methods of access.

 ICPSR hosts thousands of datasets and provides a great query engine to get started.
 Myriad topics are covered.
 Once the interface and API are mastered, developers can write their own queries.
 This data collection contains county-level counts of arrests and offenses in the USA.
 Labels include fraud, embezzlement, vandalism, weapons violations, sex offenses.

 The featured MOBIO dataset from DDP here is for NLP machine learning projects.
 The MOBIO database consists of bi-modal (audio and video) data taken from 152 people.
 Back up one level to see the full list of datasets provided here in several formats and query options.

 A massive scientific research repo, BE contains datasets on sea ice and a thousand other topics related to climate change.
 Peruse the charted datasets easily and then download the CSV and gz files for analysis in your favorite ML framework.

-This GIS dataset contains data on wastewater treatment plants, based on EPA’s Facility Registry Service (FRS), EPA’s Integrated Compliance Information System (ICIS) and other datasets.
-API is available for query.
+This GIS dataset contains data on wastewater treatment plants, based on EPA’s Facility Registry Service (FRS), EPA’s Integrated Compliance Information System (ICIS), and other datasets.
+API is available for queries.

 The surveys collect data on labor market activity, schooling, fertility, program participation, health, and much, much more.
 Dataset here labels over 8,000 participants in research surveys.
 Features its own tutorials on API access and query methods.
 Direct link to this set.